robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/problems-1.md

 $$ 4^{a/b} = 6$$
 $$ 2^{a/b} = 3$$
 $$ 2^a = 3^b$$
 We get an even number raised to an exponent equal to an odd number raised to an exponent.
-This is a contradiction, so $\log_{4} 6$ must be irrational.
+This is a contradiction, so $\log_{4} 6$ must be irrational. $\blacksquare$